Meiguro/simplyjs/README.md

 #### Element.index()

-Returns the index of this element in its [Window] or -1 if this element is not part of a window.
+Returns the index of the element in its [Window] or -1 if the element is not part of a window.

 #### Element.remove()

-Removes this element from its [Window].
+Removes the element from its [Window].

 #### Element.animate(animateDef, [duration=400])